Archive - News Article

 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had nine calls for service, served four civil papers and made no arrests on June 16, 2011.
+The Nolan County Sheriff's Office (NCSO) had six calls for service, served six civil papers and made two arrests on Sept.
+25, 2012.